dotnet/docs/docs/standard/assembly/get-type-member-information.md

 author: "rpetrusha"
 ms.author: "ronpet"
 ---
-# How to: Obtain Type and Member Information from an Assembly
+# How to: Obtain type and member information from an assembly
 The <xref:System.Reflection> namespace contains many methods for obtaining information from an assembly.
 This section demonstrates one of these methods.
-For additional information, see [Reflection Overview](../../framework/reflection-and-codedom/reflection.md).
+For additional information, see [Reflection overview](../../framework/reflection-and-codedom/reflection.md).

  The following example obtains type and member information from an assembly.